hmmbhaskar/my_study/subject/ultimate_structure.md

 > O Sarasvati, salutations to you — giver of boons and fulfiller of desires.\
 I begin my studies; may I always be granted success.

+## Schema_notes

+- Each category can have a sub_category of the same name with self attached as suffix to denote that apart from sub-classficiation whatever overall on the same category is being taught that would be present there.
+Like self category can consist of courses on the category, content like books on the category, materials on the category and all such.

 ## Maths

 ## Computer Science